Leaving Here: Other cover versions

 In 1972 American rock band Brownsville Station covered the song on their second LP, A Night On The Town.

 Pearl Jam recorded the song for the 1996 Home Alive compilation album which was released to fund women's self-defense classes.
 The song was later included on the band's 2003 Lost Dogs double album of B-sides and rarities.
 Pearl Jam has also covered the song numerous times at their live shows, and has released live recordings of the song as part of their bootleg series.

+In 1997, American rock band, The Shambles, released a cover on a 7-inch Vinyl EP with Blow Up Magazine.

-In 2001, Lars Frederiksen and the Bastards recorded the song for their debut album Lars Frederiksen and the Bastards, one of two cover songs used on the album, the other songs all being original.
+In 2001, Lars Frederiksen and the Bastards recorded the song for their debut album, Lars Frederiksen and the Bastards, one of two cover songs used on the album, the other songs all being original.
 The version is very similar to the Motörhead cover version.
 Ron Wood included a cover of the song on his 2001 album Not for Beginners.

 This song often features in live sets by the Sadies, and Meeting of Important People frequently play it at live shows.

 English psych/garage band the Bugs recorded a cover of the song on their debut EP single on the Hit Records label in 1987, produced by Dave Goodman.

 The Irish rock band the Strypes recorded a cover of the song for their EP Young Gifted & Blue.
 Indiana-based rock band Heavy Mother also covered the song on their 2022 album This Time Around.